innodev-au/wmboost-data/README.md

 # wmboost-data

-A free and open source Java library that makes it easier to access and manipulate documents in webMethods.
+A free and open-source Java library that makes it easier to access and manipulate documents in webMethods.
 It can be used for either server or client-side code.

 It provides an abstraction for Integration Server documents.
 Compared to coding directly with out-of-the-box classes like IData and IDataUtil, it:
 * Reduces boilerplate code